dooco/rock-paper-scissors-lizard-spock/README.md

 - A large amount of testing was done to ensure that all components of game, html, css and JavaScript linking correctly.
 - Friends and family members were asked to review the site and point out any bugs or issues.

 ## Known Bugs

 On some mobile devices the computer display area is larger than the player display area.
+This is attributed to "Computer score:" spilling over onto two lines and pushing image down.

 ## Limitations and further improvements

-- Further improvements in emoji images whereby the pink background would be replaced with the background colour of the display area would improve contrast and add to visual experience.
+- For further improvements the introduction of animation of emogi images would highlight a winning event and would add to visual experience.

 - Log in function where user can log their username and game would keep a record of scores.
 However there may be limitations on recording scores when game is finished and data is lost.

 # Deployment

-## GitHub Pages
+## Deploying site

 The project was deployed to GitHub Pages using the following steps:

 - Log in to GitHub and locate the GitHub Repository

 - At the top of the Repository (not top of page), locate the "Settings" Button on the menu.

 - Scroll down the Settings page until you locate the "GitHub Pages" Section.
 Under "Source", click the dropdown called "None" and select "Main".

 - The page will refresh after a while.

-Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+- Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

+- Click on this link will open deployed site on a new default browsre tab.

+## Forking the GitHub Repository

+To make a copy of the original repository on GitHub account so as to make changes without affecting the original, use the following steps to fork the GitHub Repository:

+- Log in to GitHub, click on Repositories and locate the required Repository.

+- At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.

+- You should now have a copy of the original repository in your GitHub account.

 # Credits